Take note of this Trade Activity: Banco Santander S.A. (SAN)

 Let’s start up with the current stock price of Banco Santander S.A.
-(SAN), which is $3.73 to be very precise.
-The Stock rose vividly during the last session to $3.71 after opening rate of $3.68 while the lowest price it went was recorded $3.68 before closing at $3.70.Recently in News on February 2, 2023, Santander Bank Raises Its Prime Rate to 7.75%.
+(SAN), which is $3.74 to be very precise.
+The Stock rose vividly during the last session to $3.76 after opening rate of $3.73 while the lowest price it went was recorded $3.71 before closing at $3.74.Recently in News on February 2, 2023, Santander Bank Raises Its Prime Rate to 7.75%.
 Santander Bank, N.A. announced today it has raised its prime rate from 7.50% to 7.75%, effective February 1, 2023.
 You can read further details here

 Banco Santander S.A. had a pretty Dodgy run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $3.79 on 02/09/23, with the lowest value was $2.97 for the same time period, recorded on 01/03/23.